agjacome/fp-scala-dlm-workshop/04_transformations/slides.md

 sum(Cons(1, Cons(42, Cons(100, Nil)))) // => 143
 ```

 Instead of iterating over itself and adding up the results of the iteration,
 `sum` now uses a helper function that has the accumulated sum as an argument,
-and will add up the head to the accumulator before the recursive call
+addibg up the head to the accumulator before the recursive call happens

 ---